somnesh/NexMeet/README.md

 - Ensure both the backend and frontend services are running.
 - Open the frontend in your browser at `http://localhost:5173` (default Vite port).
-- The backend should be running at `http://localhost:8080` (default Spring Boot port).
+- The backend should be running at `http://localhost:8090` (you can change Spring Boot port in the `application.properties` file).

 ## Deployment